Why It Exists

 - Kubernetes environments needing an ingress controller

-- Want plugin-based extensibility without custom code
+- You want plugin-based extensibility without writing custom code

 When Not to Use Kong

-- Ultra-low latency where every microsecond matters
+- Ultra-low latency where every microsecond counts

 - Tight budget constraints (enterprise features are paid)